hallerite/ludic/CONSIDERATIONS.md

   are action tokens.
 - Interleaved tool calling is multiple model calls between env steps.
 This is now recorded as multiple AgentSteps with per-call `TokenTrace`.
-- Training still defaults to env steps (plus env-targeted parse errors) via the default step selector; training on internal tool calls requires an explicit `step_selector` or filter.
+- Training now concatenates the full agent turn into one training sample by default, so internal tool calls are included automatically.
 - Env tools still need a dedicated action contract/parser to mark tool calls as `action_target="env"` and emit an EnvironmentStep directly from the tool call.